-In the interests of securing your IOTA, it’s a good idea to move the assets out of the exchange and into your wallet as soon as you buy MIOTA tokens.
+In the interests of securing your IOTA, it’s a good idea to move the assets out of the exchange and into your wallet as quickly as you can.
 To withdraw your IOTA to your wallet you need to generate an address then paste it the relevant field in your exchange account.

 How to trade IOTA – step-by-step guide

-If you’re only interested in trading IOTA tokens (instead of buying MIOTA) you don’t have to worry about getting a suitable wallet because you’re taking a position on the currency rather than actually acquiring it.
+If you’re only interested in trading IOTA tokens you don’t have to worry about getting a suitable wallet because you’re taking a position on the currency rather than actually acquiring it.
 This means you can potentially make a profit from IOTA without the hassle and security risk of owning it.

 Step 1.
 Find a broker